 It says nothing against Blake Bivens that an established major league pitcher freshly married and unexpectedly dead at 27 provoked a wider, deeper choke of game-wide grief than a six-year minor league pitcher having not even a single cup of major league coffee whose wife, infant child, and mother-in-law were murdered.

 But it’s impossible not to notice that Skaggs left a loving wife behind while Bivens was robbed grotesquely of his.
-Without denigrating Skaggs one degree (I don’t know why he used fetanyl and oxycodin, with or without a couple of drinks, and until or unless more comes forth neither do you), it’s to mourn for Bivens a little more deeply.
+Both are to mourn a little more deeply.